RIR360/development/journal/2025/june.md

 ## 06/28/2025
 - Solve your problems one by one, you'll feel relief and your brain too.
 - You'll fail to take any decisions when there's too much options.
+- Taking better decisions are crucial, so reduce those options.